VMBlakelock/bouquetblooms/README.md

 #### Issue 5

 All html templates except base.html return 'Doctype must be declared first' errors.
-As noted during module exercises prior to development this is acceptable due to the linter Gitpod uses not understanding the template language Jinja.
+As noted during previous module exercises prior to development this is acceptable due to the linter Gitpod uses not understanding the template language Jinja.

 *When you save the file you might see a warning on the first line, 'Doctype must be declared first'.
 We can ignore this as the linter doesn't know how to properly read templating languages like Jinja*
 Video: Flask Mini-Project 20 | 01 - Putting The Basics In Place (1e - Template Inheritance)